guettli/programming-guidelines/README.md

 the less likely is that your work will ever get merged.
 For me one week is ok, but three weeks are too long.

-Ten lines of improvement that get pushed to master today have much more value than 1000 lines which are in a branch which will never get pushed to master.
+Ten lines of improvement that get pushed to main today have much more value than 1000 lines which are in a branch which will never get pushed to main.

 Trunk based development goes further.
 Sounds good: